drjdn/p5scm/README.md

-This repository contains a scheme implementation based on [pa_schemer.ml](https://github.com/camlp5/camlp5/blob/master/etc/pa_schemer.ml) which is included as an extenstion of [camlp5](https://camlp5.github.io).
+This repository contains a scheme implementation based on [pa_schemer.ml](https://github.com/camlp5/camlp5/blob/master/etc/pa_schemer.ml) which is included as an extension of [camlp5](https://camlp5.github.io).
 This provides a scheme-like syntax for [OCaml](https://ocaml.org).
 The [camlp5](https://github.com/camlp5/camlp5/blob/master/doc/rst/scheme.rst) documentation for the scheme extension provides the following comparison between